 Miami Heat guard Tyler Herro calls Wisconsin home — The 13th overall pick in the 2019 NBA Draft played at Whitnall High School just outside Milwaukee.
-Jalen Johnson, the 11th rated player of the 2020 class, is finishing up his senior year at Nicolet High School and heading to Duke in the fall.
+Former Duke forward Jalen Johnson, who was the 13th rated player of the 2020 class, is headed to the 2021 NBA Draft.

-2021 five star recruit Michael Foster is the latest elite prospect from the Badger State.
+2021 five star forward Michael Foster is the latest elite prospect from the Badger State.

 Michael Foster Highlights